damianhakert/damianhakert.github.io/source/handbook/social-media/index.md

 -   GitLab is down!

-    -   If there is a known issue, invite them to follow [@GitLabStatus](https://twitter.com/gitlabstatus)
+    -   If there is a known issue, apologize and invite them to follow [@GitLabStatus](https://twitter.com/gitlabstatus)

     -   If this is not known, alert the operations team, and thank the reporter.